 Start doing business in Mexico in as little as 30 days.

 Has your company been hit by the generalized lack of skilled labour in Canada?
-If yes, might I suggest you start manufacturing in Mexico with Shelter Services?
-With our EMPROSS program, we’ll help you with: the Site selection process, Shelter outsourcing selection, feasibility and long term strategy, and of course due diligence support.
-All you must worry about is continue to do what you do best… manufacturing.
+If yes, might I suggest you start – manufacturing in Mexico – with Shelter Services?
+Through our EMPROSS program, we’ll help you handle: your company’s site selection process, your shelter outsourcing selection, as well as figuring out your – feasibility – and long term strategy as part of our due diligence support.
+You just have to worry about doing what you do best, manufacturing.

 Key benefits for Canadian companies who start manufacturing in Mexico with Shelter services